Interpretive Fidelity

 1.

 Most people learn the word love through experiences, not definitions.
 They learn it through what is given and what is withheld, what is rewarded and what is punished, what is named as care and what is dismissed as weakness.
-So it makes sense that love becomes a container word, a word people use when they cannot fully describe what is happening.
+It makes sense that love becomes a container word, used when someone cannot fully describe what is happening.

 In everyday life, love often means some blend of intensity, preference, commitment, protection, and approval.
 None of these are wrong.
-The problem is that none of them are sufficient.
-Intensity can be real and still be unstable.
+None of them are sufficient.
+Intensity can be real and unstable.
 Preference can coexist with control.
-Commitment can be made for fear, convenience, reputation, or guilt.
+Commitment can be made from fear, convenience, reputation, or guilt.
 Protection can become possession.
-Approval can turn into conditional acceptance.
-When love is defined primarily by feeling, love becomes something you have or do not have, something that grows or fades.
-When love is defined primarily by commitment, love becomes something you do or do not do, a set of duties that can be performed without genuine recognition.
-When love is defined primarily by closeness, love becomes a kind of merging, a demand that boundaries dissolve.
+Approval can become conditional acceptance.
+When love is defined primarily as feeling, it becomes something you have or do not have, something that grows or fades.
+When love is defined primarily as commitment, it becomes something you do or do not do, a set of duties that can be performed without recognition.
+When love is defined primarily as closeness, it becomes merging, a demand that boundaries dissolve.

-In all of these frames, a crucial question stays unasked: what does love do to interpretation when meaning becomes contested?
+Across all of these frames, a crucial question is often left unasked: what does love do to interpretation when meaning becomes contested?

-Conflict is where relationships show their structure.
+Conflict is where relationships reveal their structure.
 When a relationship is easy, many definitions of love appear to work.
-People laugh, share, agree, relax, and feel connected.
+People laugh, share, agree, and relax.
 But the test of love is not a good day.
 The test is misunderstanding, fatigue, shame, and the moments where both people believe they are describing reality while hearing accusation.

 Most people do not leave relationships because there was never affection.
 They leave because reality became unshareable.